cristiandrami/CyberSecResources/notes/System and application security/challenges/IoT/IoT Challenges.md

 ```
 - it works, and allows us to connect to the server.

-As soon as we connect to the MQTT server we receive a message that is the flag.
+<mark style="background: #BBFABBA6;">As soon as we connect to the MQTT server we receive a message that is the flag we are searching for.</mark>

-So the flag is: ``
+## Discussion of the vulnerabilities

+In this context, the vulnerability arises from the fact that the certificate to be able to connect to the MQTT broker can be found within the firmware, which turns out to be publicly accessible.

+==**One solution to this problem is definitely to avoid storing sensitive data such as this certificate within the firmware.** ==

+==**Or at the point when it is strictly necessary to do so, use a strong encryption algorithm so that a possible attacker will not be able to decrypt the data.**==